mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ## [State Estimation Update](@id PMUStateEstimationUpdateManual)
-An advanced methodology involves users establishing the `PMUStateEstimation` composite type using [`pmuWlsStateEstimation`](@ref pmuWlsStateEstimation) or [`pmuLavStateEstimation`](@ref pmuLavStateEstimation) just once.
+An advanced methodology involves users establishing the `PMUStateEstimation` type using [`pmuWlsStateEstimation`](@ref pmuWlsStateEstimation) or [`pmuLavStateEstimation`](@ref pmuLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `PMUStateEstimation` type.

 This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `PMUStateEstimation` also does not need to be recreated.

 !!! tip "Tip"
     The addition of new measurements after the creation of `PMUStateEstimation` is not practical in terms of reusing the `PMUStateEstimation` type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.

----

-##### Weighted Least-squares Estimator
 We can modify the prior example to achieve the same model without establishing `PMUStateEstimation` twice:
 ```@example WLSPMUStateEstimationSolution
 using JuliaGrid # hide